X-ray vision reveals how plants ‘breathe’

 comments

-From Elizabeth Cass on June 26th, 2019
+From Elizabeth Cass

 Scientists have discovered how plants create networks of air channels – the lungs of the leaf – to transport carbon dioxide (CO2) to their cells.
 Botanists have known since the 19th century that leaves have pores – called stomata – and contain an intricate internal network of air channels.
 But until now it wasn’t understood how those channels form in the right places in order to provide a steady flow of CO2 to every plant cell.
 Ground breaking X-ray imaging work was undertaken at the University of Nottingham’s Hounsfield Facility.